Skip to main content

 Reading the Charts

-• Addressed Comments: A 7-day chart detailing total number of comments per day broken down by unaddressed (gray) vs addressed (green).
+• Addressed Comments: A chart detailing total number of comments per day broken down by unaddressed (gray) vs addressed (green).
 You can interpret the green bar to mean Augment Code Review caught issues that developers fixed and may not have without the comment.

 Troubleshooting